sungvzer/project-aurora/README.md

 Check that a `node_modules` folder is created in the project root.

+### Running

+To run the project, run

+    pnpm run release

-### Watchmode
+### Debugging

+To build the project a single time:

+    pnpx tsc

-To build the project as you work on it, you will need to run the `watch` task:
+To build the project as you work on it:

     pnpm run watch